-While it is easy to understand when managers get compensated for the sales results of their reps, it is less obvious to pay the managers for their salesforce activity-based incentive.
-Activity based incentive (ABI) is a bonus related to specific activities the rep is required to do in order to optimize his/ her job.
-A very interesting study done with a pharmaceutical salesforce over three years, statistically showed that when managers get paid for their reps ABI performance, the results and productivity has increased by 7%-9% (Rao et al., 2021).

-The management has obviously a strong influence on the motivation of the salesforce.
-Data collected from 128 salespeople showed that coercive and legitimate power used by sales managers on sales reps, has a positive influence on motivation and performance.
-This was found valid for both intrinsically and extrinsically motivated salespeople (Mallin and Ragland, 2017).
-Other studies have demonstrated the correlation between compensating the management and the motivation of their subordinates.
-In cases where managers were compensated, the higher the motivation and the performance of their teams (Emmanuel, 2020; Baskoro et al. 2021).
+While managers being compensated for the sales performance of their reps is well-recognized, paying managers for their salesforce’s ABIs is less so.
+An ABI is a bonus related to specific activities the reps are required to perform in order to optimize their job performance.
+A very interesting study done on one pharmaceutical salesforce over three years showed that when managers were paid for their reps’ ABI performance, sales results and productivity increased by 7–9% (Rao et al., 2021).
+Management obviously strong influences on salesforce motivation levels.
+Mallin and Ragland, (2017), based on data collected from 128 salespeople, showed that sales managers’ direction of sales reps positively influenced their motivation and performance, whether their motivation was predominantly intrinsically or extrinsically driven.
+Other studies have demonstrated a positive correlation between compensating management and the motivation levels of their subordinates (Emmanuel, 2020; Baskoro et al., 2021).

-There are some considerations that are relevant to specific products or industries.
-These can be: long sales circles (how we compensate during the process and not only at the end of it?), post sales incentive (when the sale involves also post sales tasks), customer satisfaction sales goals, effects on other departments, etc. It is important to modify any good plan to the unique environment and the specific challenges of each firm in order to achieve the best performance (Bhadra, 2015).

-Quotas, as discussed, is a major part of a compensation plan.
-However, a good plan should not only compensate for achieving the quota, but should also give extra compensation for overachievements.
-Compensating overachievements helps to sustain the high productivity and the excellent performance of the top performers.
-It drives excellency and pushes the entire organization forward (Chung et al., 2013).

-This review presented earlier compensation of top-performers and the importance of doing so not only for retaining and attracting salespeople but also as a peer-influencer (Miao et at., 2017).
-However, it is also very important to address talents as well.
-Talents are reps who make the difference, not only when it comes to performance.
-They influence their colleagues, the organization, the customers, and their contribution to the firm is sometimes unmeasurable.
-A good compensation plan should be a tool in winning talent wars, attracting and retaining talents.
-This can be done by setting a different base pay, specific annual bonuses, and long-term incentives (Berger and Berger, 2015).
+Some considerations are relevant to specific products or industries.
+These can relate to how long sales reward cycles should be, post sales incentives when the sale involves also post sales tasks, whether to set customer satisfaction goals, what effects the compensation plan has on other departments, and so on.
+It is important to match any plan to the specific sales environment and the specific challenges each firm faces (Bhadra, 2015).
+Quota setting, as discussed, is a major part of compensation plan design, but plans should also reward overachievement to bolster productivity and encourage top performers’ excellence, which drives the entire organization forward (Chung et al., 2013).
+We have already pointed to how rewarding top performers attracts and helps retain salespeople while also positively influencing their colleagues (Miao et al., 2017).
+It is also very important to address other talents than performance-related ones.
+Some reps make a positive difference through influencing their colleagues, the direction of the organization, and customers in sometimes immeasurable ways.
+A good compensation plan should also help win the talent wars, attracting and retaining talented people.
+This can be done through differential base pay, specific annual bonuses, and long-term incentives (Berger and Berger, 2015).

-As the new sales role is more demanding, the product is more complex and the environment is more competitive, it is recommended not to use a single dimension compensation plan but a multidimensional one.
-These plans can compensate for many different factors (and not only top or buttom line performance).
-These factors may include long-term profit, operational procedures, etc. (Darmon and Rouziès, 2002).
+As the way sales reps mainly work in more demanding roles today, with products more complex and environments more competitive, compensation plans should be multidimensional and reward many different talents not just directly bottom-line related ones (Darmon and Rouziès, 2002).